 When you get an email introduction from such potential customer, you should respond to the email introduction adequately, ensuring your message exhibits trust, serious-mindedness, and courtesy.

-A potential customer is someone who is capable of becoming a purchaser of the product and/or services from an organization.
+A potential customer is someone who is capable of becoming a purchaser of the product and/or services of an organization.
 Every potential customer is looking for firms who can satisfy him or her, and the goal of every business is to increase customers’ satisfaction, generate more revenue and maximize profit.
 One of the ways by which a business increases its customers’ satisfaction is by having an active customer care service that is capable of meeting the needs of their customers.

 A potential customer is looking for a good market where trust can be built.
 A lot of times, due to their busy nature, business owners receive emails and they do not give instant replies to the emails received.
 To a potential customer, your failure to respond to his or her email introduction early enough could be seen as an act of negligence and a potential customer may lose confidence in the business.